Tigers vs. Marlins Player Props Betting Odds

 MLB Props Today: Miami Marlins

-- Johnny Cueto will take to the mound for the Marlins, his third start of the season.
+- The Marlins' Jesus Luzardo (8-5) will make his 22nd start of the season.

+- He has started 21 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 12 of them.

+- Luzardo has made 17 starts of five or more innings in 21 chances this season, and averages 5.7 frames when he pitches.

 |Opponent